Read the committee members' biographies and registered interests.

 Biography

 Michael began his career in social care before moving into the NHS.
 His roles have included commissioning mental health services, integrated care, and locality development.
-He's been involved in commissioning primary care services for the last ten years.
+He's been involved in commissioning primary care services for the last fifteen years.

 Michael’s interests include person-centredness, continuity of care, evidence-based practice and the role of general practice in integrated care systems.